There are two types of student loan:

 Student finance loans are available to all home and EU students studying full-time or part-time for their first degree (they are not available for students studying at further education level).

-You will need to repay both loans after you complete your studies and are earning more than £21,000 (increasing to £25,000 for courses starting after April 2018).
-Please visit the Student Loans Company for details of the repayment terms and conditions.
+You will need to repay both loans after you complete your studies and are earning more than £25,000 per year.
+Please visit: https://www.gov.uk/repaying-your-student-loan for more information on Repayment terms and conditions.

 Students from the Isle of Man or the Channel Islands should check with their local government for details of available support.